idaholab/moose-language-support/README.md

 This extension is currently in beta status.

+### 0.0.3
+Small fixes to the README and ignore files

 ### 0.0.2
 Added a format provider for MOOSE input files.

 ### 0.0.1

 This extension is a port of the `language-moose`, `autocomplete-moose`, and `moose-hit-format` Atom extensions.
 By Daniel Schwen.